ABOUT

 On a more personal note, people often ask me what got me into typewriters.
 Honestly, I’ve always had a passion for antique equipment.
 It was something I could look at and see working, and the intricate mechanisms endlessly fascinated me.
 The typewriter combines that interest with another passion, the written word.
 For as long as I can remember, I always loved books.
 They were my escape, and I would much prefer reading to almost any other activity.
 It’s hard to say what my parents spent more on: batteries I took to use for flashlights, or the books themselves.
 I found my very first typewriter in an antique store, it was a Royal 10, my mom purchased it for me as a Christmas gift, and thus all of this was born.
 I’ve met a lot of incredible people from all over the world, I’ve handled machines I never thought I’d get to see in person (yet alone type on), and I’ve done my best to help contribute to the ever growing community of analog writers: the Typosphere.

 My favorite part of the job is the typing.
 I am a person who appreciates tactile feedback.
 I love buttons and dials and switches, and I absolutely love the feel of typing.
 I don’t personally own a large amount of machines (though some would consider more than one a lot), instead I curate only the ones I really enjoy using.
 It seems I only become more picky as time goes on.
+I think I have about 6 right now.

 The other main question I get is in regards to my logo.
 As I mentioned previously, I love art!
 Even digital art, which my best friend has warmed me up to lately.
 I drew my logo in the “traditional” manner: with a pen and a scrap sheet of paper.
 I could pretend that it was my intent all along to relate cephalopods and typewriters through ink, but in reality I’m just a big nerd who loves the ocean.
 My favorite books as a kid had everything to do with the sea and the creatures that inhabited it.